Oneonta Divorce Lawyers & Divorce Attorneys

 If you and your spouse are not in agreement on the terms of your divorce then you will have to file a contested divorce and let the judge decide all such matters.
 If you have reached an agreement with your spouse concerning property division, child support, visitation, and all other issues arising from the marriage, then you may be able to get a cheap and quick divorce which is sometimes called an uncontested divorce.
 Filing an uncontested divorce is the easiest and simplest way to get a divorce in Oneonta or across Blount County, Alabama.
 Our Oneonta divorce lawyers are currently offering discounted flat fees for uncontested divorces in Blount County, Jefferson County, and throughout Central Alabama.

-This does not include the filing fee that each county charges to file a case.
-The filing fee in Blount County is about $243.
 If you are ready to get the process started for an uncontested divorce then you can fill out and send us a divorce questionnaire online.
-If you need a contested divorce attorney then you can talk to our attorney for a quote, but the retainers usually start at $1500.00 with no children of the marriage and $2000 with children, but can be much more depending on how divided you and your spouse are.
-Call us at (205) 201-1789 if you have any questions about filing for divorce in Oneonta or anywhere else in Blount County.
+If you need a contested divorce attorney then you can talk to our attorney for a quote, but the retainers are much higher than an uncontested divorce.
+Call us if you have any questions about filing for divorce in Oneonta or anywhere else in Blount County.

 Divorce Attorneys in Blount County, AL

 When facing divorce in Oneonta, it is paramount to talk to a local family law attorney.
 If you call us today our divorce lawyer in Blount County can usually speak to you the same day you call.
 In Oneonta, an uncontested divorce is much faster and cheaper to process than filing a contested divorce.
 This makes an uncontested divorce the best choice as long as both parties are in agreement about everything.